jbuitt/nwwsoi-controller/README.md

 ## How do I run it?

+*Please see the disclaimer below if you wish to run this software on a Raspberry Pi.*

 Asuming you already have Docker and Docker Compose [installed](https://github.com/jbuitt/nwwsoi-controller/blob/main/scripts/install_docker.sh), just following the instructions below:

 1. First, clone the repo and change directory: